-Malinda Faber is a Research Associate on the Friday Institute Research and Evaluation (FIRE) Team.
+Malinda Faber is a Research Associate on the Program Evaluation and Education Research (PEER) Team.
 Malinda has over 15 years of education experience working in classrooms, on policy, and in research and evaluation.
-Since 2011 Malinda has led much of The FIRE Team’s STEM education research, evaluation, and technical assistance work, including leading the development of the North Carolina STEM Schools Progress Rubric and serving on the design team for the North Carolina STEM Schools of Distinction Program.
-Malinda has also served on multiple research and evaluation teams investigating the efficacy of digital teaching and learning efforts.
+Since 2011 Malinda has led much of The PEER Team’s STEM education research, evaluation, and technical assistance work, including leading the development of the North Carolina STEM Schools Progress Rubric and serving on the design team for the North Carolina STEM Schools of Distinction Program.
+Malinda has also served on multiple research and evaluation teams investigating the efficacy of digital teaching and learning efforts and has led multiple evaluations on teacher leadership.
 She has also served on evaluations of large statewide initiatives including the NC Digital Learning Initiative and Plan (2015-19) and the NC Race to the Top Grant (2012-14).
-Recently Malinda co-led the final year implementation study for an Institute of Education Sciences grant using a randomized controlled trial to test the efficacy of the ASSISTments online mathematics program, was the lead author on the North Carolina STEM Education Strategic Plan, and has begun leadership of the “Accelerate Rowan Evaluation,” Rowan-Salisbury Schools’ Teacher and School Leader grant from the United States Department of Education.
+From 2020-22 Malinda co-led the final two years of the implementation study for an Institute of Education Sciences grant using a randomized controlled trial to test the efficacy of the ASSISTments online mathematics program, was the lead author on the North Carolina STEM Education Strategic Plan, and in 2021 began leadership of the “Accelerate Rowan Evaluation,” Rowan-Salisbury Schools’ Teacher and School Leader grant from the United States Department of Education.
+In 2022 she began serving as co-PI for the Friday Institute team partnering with Worcester Polytechnic Institute (WPI) and WestEd on an $8 million grant from the U.S. Department of Education’s Education Innovation and Research (EIR) Program to support learning acceleration and recovery from COVID-related learning-loss among K-12 students.

 Friday Institute Partners with The ASSISTments Foundation on Award-Winning Grant to Scale and Expand Tutoring Technology for Pandemic Recovery